Hendon Hooker: College statistics

+Professional career

+Detroit Lions

+Hooker was drafted by the Detroit Lions in the third round (68th overall) of the 2023 NFL draft.
+He was placed on the reserve/non-football injury list on July 20, 2023, as he continued to recover from an ACL injury sustained while at Tennessee.
+Hooker was activated from the non-football injury list on December 19, 2023, but he did not play in his rookie season.

+On October 13, 2024, Hooker made his NFL debut in Week 6 of the 2024 season, relieving starter Jared Goff in the fourth quarter of a 47–9 blowout victory against the Dallas Cowboys.

+On August 25, 2025, Hooker was waived by the Lions.

+Carolina Panthers

+On August 27, 2025, Hooker signed with the Carolina Panthers' practice squad.
+He was released on November 4.

+NFL statistics

 Personal life

 Hooker was born in Greensboro, North Carolina, on January 13, 1998.
 He is the son of the North Carolina A&T Hall of Fame quarterback Alan Hooker and wife Wendy Hooker.
-Hooker has two siblings: his older sister Nile, who has helped Hooker in managing his social media presence and NIL deals, and younger brother Alston, who plays quarterback at North Carolina A&T.
+Hooker has two siblings: His older sister Nile, who has helped Hooker manage his social media presence and NIL deals, and younger brother Alston, who plays quarterback at North Carolina A&T.

-Hooker is a Christian stating that it was a "blessing" to have parents who got him and his siblings to be active in church at an early age.
-Hooker has said that all his hard work was inspired by his parents, and says his dad’s influence and mentorship while serving in the youth ministry at their church has helped him understand he "can use the game [football] to spread the message of Jesus Christ".
+Hooker is a Christian, stating it was a "blessing" to have parents who got him and his siblings to be active in church at an early age.
+Hooker has credited his parents for his work ethic.
+He says his dad’s influence and mentorship while serving in the youth ministry at their church has helped him understand he "can use the game [football] to spread the message of Jesus Christ".

-With his knowledge of the Bible and wanting to influence the younger generation and his younger cousin Landon, Hooker and his brother created a children's book called The ABCs of Scripture for Athletes.
-Hendon’s goal was for the work to be "a positive influence in the lives of kids in his community".
+With his knowledge of the Bible and a desire to influence the younger generation and his younger cousin Landon, Hooker and his brother, Alston, created a children's book called The ABCs of Scripture for Athletes.
+Hendon’s goal was for the work to be "a positive influence in the lives of kids in his community.”
 The book uses a sports themed alphabet to help kids learn scripture.